Simon-Martens/go-send/README.md

 - ~Express server~: replaced with Go std lib server
 - ~Redis~: Replaced with **SQLite** for metadata storage
 - ~Firefox Accounts (FxA)~: Authentication removed (did not work in modern FF anyway).
 Also removed from the frontend entirely.
-- ~Webpack~ removed, introduced **Vite**.
-We have a lot of fewer build features now
+- ~Webpack~ removed, introduced **ESBuild**.
+We have a lot of fewer build features now.
+We build a lot faster now.
 - ~Ployfills~: Removed almost all polyfills and support for IE and older Edge browsers.
 Target browsers are: Chrome 89+, Firefox 102+, Safari 14.1+, Edge 89+, which is a very modern selection, but they will be old pretty fast.
 CanIUse reports 95.74% user coverage.
 - Templates: Moved header and footers to go templates, which may be overwritten by your custom template files.
-- Upload guard.
-Added a login to guard the upload page, if `UPLOAD_GUARD` is set to true.
-The default user/pw is admin/admin.
-No admin registration and deltion yet.
-- Generate Upload links: Admins can generate upload links that allow guests to upload files, when `ALLOW_ACCESS_LINKS` is set.

-### What will be Reimplemented?
+### What remains to be reimplemented?

+As of right now we have full feature parity on the frontend, but the backend is missing these two things:

 - **S3 storage**: Local filesystem only as of right now
 - Maybe **Sentry**: Better Error tracking than logging would be nice to have

-Almost all frontend code is still original Choo-based UI.
-This will be subject to change since our reimplementation of the backend might help us to implement a handful of new frontend features.

 The compatibility with `ffsend` is kept as of right now, as long as the `UPLOAD_GUARD` is set to false.